zjhken/muslrust/README.md

 This container comes with `openssl` and `curl` compiled against `musl-gcc` so that we can statically link against these system libraries as well.

-For a more general solution to cross compiling rust binaries (with or without musl) please check out [cross](https://github.com/japaric/cross).
+If you already have [rustup](https://www.rustup.rs/) installed on the machine that should compile, you might consider [cross](https://github.com/japaric/cross) as a more general solution for cross compiling rust binaries.

 ## Usage
 Pull and run from a rust project root: